williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

 4. Enter the **Resource URI**, your base URL for the resources you are storing in the authorization server.
    For example, if your resource is `mycorp.mydomain.com/api/cats`, the resource URI is `mycorp.mydomain.com/api`.
    This value becomes the `audience` in the Access Token.
-5. Enter a description, for example, describe the resources that this authorization server will manage.
-6. Select **Save**.
-Okta displays the detail page for the authorization server you just created.
-   Notice the values for **Issuer** and **Metadata URI**.
-They both contain the ID of the authorization server.
+5. Select **Save**.

 ### Step Two: Copy Your Configuration

-Copy the custom scopes, custom claims, and group claims configuration from the private resource server to the shared resource server:
+Copy the custom scopes, custom claims, and group claims configuration from the private authorization server to the shared authorization server:

+For ID Tokens:

+1. Navigate to **Applications > Applications** and select an app.
+2. Select **Sign On**.
+3. Collect the information about **Token Credentials**: automatic or manual.
+WHERE DOES THIS GO?
+4. Collect all information about the **OpenID Connect ID Token**: `Claims` and `Groups claim`.
+    * The `issuer` and `audience` will change, so you don't need to record them.
+    * If you have a Groups claim, you'll have to create a scope for it in the shared authorization server.
+Groups scope is not a reserved scope in the shared authorization server.
+5. Select **Security > API**.
+6. Select your authorization server name.
+7. Select **Scopes** and add any of the scopes you collected.
+Created a scope for groups if you had a groups claim in the private authorization server.
+8. Select **Claims** and add any of the claims you collected.

+For Access Tokens:

-1. Navigate to **Security > Applications** and select an app.
+1. Navigate to **Applications > Applications** and select an app.
 2. Select **Authorization Server**.
-3. Collect the information about **Token Credentials**: automatic or manual
-4. Collect all information about the **OpenID Connect ID Token**: `issuer`, `audience`, `claims settings`, and `groups claims`.
-5. Collect all the information about **OAuth 2.0 Access Token**: `issuer`, `audience`, `scopes`, `claims`, and `groups claims`.
+3. Collect all the information about **OAuth 2.0 Access Token**: custom `Scopes`, `Claims`, and `Groups claim`.
+    * The `issuer` and `audience` will change, so you don't need to record them.
+    * If you have a Groups claim, you'll have to create a scope for it.
+Groups scope is not a reserved scope in the shared authorization server.
-6. Select **Security > API**
+4. Select **Security > API**
-7. Select your authorization server name.
+5. Select your authorization server name.
-7. Select **Scopes** and add any of the scopes you copied in step 2.
+6. Select **Scopes** and add any of the scopes you copied in step 2.
+If you had a groups claim in the private authorization server, you'll need to create a groups scope.
-8. Select **Claims** and add any of the claims you copied in step 2.
+7. Select **Claims** and add any of the claims you copied in step 2.

->Hint: Instead of copying strings from the UI to a text document, you can capture the screen for each Authorization Server configuration screen.
+>Hint: Instead of copying strings from the UI to a text document, you can take screenshots, or open two browsers, one accessing the old configuration (steps 1-4), and one showing the new configuration (steps 5-8).

 The final configuration step is to create access policies for your new authorization server.
-The private authorization server provided a single default access policy--all users received all claims.
+The private authorization server provided a single default access policy that allows all users to receive all claims.
 The shared authorization server allows you to control which users receive which claims, so you must set the access policy to ensure behavior is the same between private and shared authorization server.